A half marathon for beginners should not be a race filled with pre-race stress.

 This happens to even the best runners in the world.
 There is a reason for this and if interested you can read more about it but the key is to finish if you have never run one before.

 If you are more experienced at the distance, have run a few I am assuming you have certain times in mind and that is really where patience comes in.
 There will be days when you are trying to hit specific splits and your legs just aren't doing the job.

 Don't let it ruin your day.
 If you have to slow down and run the rest of a planned hard workout jogging, do so.
 Your body will never lie to you and if it needs more recovery you will do more for it by listening then by ignoring what it is telling you.

-Runners give up, get frustrated and move on with their lives and that is fine but the key is not look back and regret that you didn’t give yourself a chance due to being impatient.
+Runners give up and get frustrated.
+That being said, the key is not look back and regret that you didn't give yourself a chance due to being impatient.

 Our lives are already far too short.
-Don’t waste your precious energy on anything that is not going to move you forward to your goal.
+So, don't waste your precious energy on anything that is not going to move you forward to your goal.

 Go after your goals, want it, dream about it, then work to achieve it.

-You get to do something, even if you fail, that many people around the world do not have the luxury to do.
+You get to do something that others may not have the luxury to do.

-Reminding yourself of how fortunate you are to do what you do will keep you motivated, focused and will provide the endless energy you will need to keep going when you want to quit.
+Reminding yourself of how fortunate you are to do what you do will keep you motivated.
+In addition, focused and motivated when you want to quit.